Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/data-control.md

 The data control use cases involve two applications.
 Each application plays a different role: one as a consumer, the other as a provider.

-To enable your application to use the data control functionality, you have to include [Tizen.Applications.DataControl](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.html) namespace.
+To enable your application to use the data control functionality, you have to include [Tizen.Applications.DataControl](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.html) namespace:
 ```csharp
 using Tizen.Applications.DataControl;
 ```